10 best investment apps in May 2022

 Reasons to get this app: You like picking stocks and playing games in a social environment with friends and colleagues.

-Wealthfront – Best investment app for sophisticated portfolio management
+Wealthfront – Best app for portfolio management

 Wealthfront is one of the largest independent robo-advisors, and for a small fee it can manage your money, whether that’s in a taxable account or an IRA.
-Wealthfront uses low-cost ETFs to construct your portfolio and takes into account how much risk you want to take as well as when you’ll need the money.
+Wealthfront uses hundreds of ETFs to construct your portfolio and takes into account how much risk you want to take as well as when you’ll need the money.
 As you deposit money, Wealthfront will add it to your portfolio and keep your account balanced and on target toward your goal.

-Reasons to get this app: All you’ll need to do is add money to the account and Wealthfront manages your portfolio to reach your goal.
+Reasons to get this app: All you’ll need to do is add money to the account and Wealthfront manages your portfolio to help you reach your goal.
 The cash management account is cool, too.
 As a Bankrate user, get $5,000 managed for free when you open a Wealthfront investment account.

 Minimum balance required: $500